Nirvanix: History

 Storage was accessible via HTTP, using the Nirvanix Web Services application programming interface based on Representational State Transfer (REST) and Simple Object Access Protocol (SOAP) or the Nirvanix CloudNAS gateway software.

 Scott Genereux was appointed president and CEO of Nirvanix in November 2010, replacing Jim Zierick.

 Since then the company overhauled its management team and signed a number of partners, including a 5-year OEM agreement with IBM.
 Nirvanix has also deployed petabyte-scale clouds at Cerner, USC, and others.

 In December 2012 Genereux left to join Oracle Corporation, and was replaced by Dru Borden, who was then replaced by Debra Chrapaty in March 2013.

 Despite the earlier agreement, IBM acquired SoftLayer in June 2013 and started a competitor IBM Cloud Services Division.

 Closure

 On September 16, 2013 Nirvanix notified customers that they had until September 30, 2013 to move their data off of the service at which point Nirvanix would shut down.

 By September 28, 2013, the company deactivated its website and replaced it with a statement that included customer support details.

 Nirvanix said an IBM team could assist customers with transferring their data from the Nirvanix infrastructure.

 The company filed for US Chapter 11 bankruptcy on October 1, 2013, which was approved on October 8.

 On December 4, 2013, Oracle issued an announcement that they had acquired select intellectual property of Nirvanix, as well as key engineering resources.

 Current Company Focus

-The company has pivoted and offers solutions in the space of business phone systems helping small and medium size entreprises.
 Nirvanix is currently focusing on innovation around VoIP Phone Systems, hosted PBX, cloud storage and other similar functions.